pkyanam/ArduRoomba/README.md

 - Preetham Kyanam <preetham@preetham.org>

 ## License
-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 For more details, see the LICENSE file in this repository.

-For more information, visit the [project page](https://github.com/pkyanam/ArduRoomba).
+For additional information, visit the [project page](https://github.com/pkyanam/ArduRoomba).